xiao-fang/xiao-fang.github.io/source/_posts/install-postgresql-on-centos.md

 ---
-title: Install Docker On CentOS 7
+title: How to Install PostgreSQL on CentOS 7?
 date: 05/11/2017 17:00
 categories:
 - Notes